KyleSeaford/FDS/README.md

 # Fire Detection System (FDS)

 ## TODO
-- [x] make static folder with imgs and css in
+- [x] make a static folder with images and CSS in
-- [ ] alline nav buttons to middle
+- [ ] Align nav buttons to the middle
-- [ ] remove big gap between date and time
+- [ ] Remove the big gap between the date and time
-- [ ] make pi comunicate to my computer
+- [ ] Make Pi communicate with my computer
-- [ ] make website run off my computer with pi's information
+- [ ] Make the website run off my computer with Pi's information
-- [ ] get and make pi work with all the sensors
+- [ ] Get and make Pi work with all the sensors
-- [ ] make dashboard for one pi, ensure dashboard is able to be built on (esily add more pis)
+- [ ] Make a dashboard for one Pi, ensuring the dashboard is easily expandable (to add more Pis)
-- [ ] make it look good
+- [ ] Make it look good
-- [ ] test
+- [ ] Test

-## introduction
+## Introduction
 Welcome to the Fire Detection System (FDS) repository, a system designed for early detection and prevention of wildfires in remote and forested areas.

 ## Overview